BriceBaguette/ai-flappybird/readme.md

 # Requirements

-The object detector is capturing the window of the game in LINUX env, therefore changement need to be done with pygetwindow in windows
+The object detector is capturing the window of the game in WINDOWS env, since it's not available in LINUX to capture the screen easily.
+Since that's not part of the project to implement a windows recorder in LINUX, I rather pursue the development in WINDOWS.

 # Progress step